ionvision/ionvision.github.io.bk/notes/computer-vision-reading-list.md

 ---
 layout: page
-title: Reading list for beginners in Computer Vision area
+title: Reading list for beginners in Computer Vision area (updated Aug 22, 2014)
 comments: no
 ---